 Dr Sally Marlow Phd, Engagement and Impact Fellow, The Institute of Psychiatry, Psychology & Neuroscience (loPPN) at King's College London has advised on the changing colours to reflect different narratives and concepts used to describe emotions.
 Consulting engineers Hoare Lea are the specialists behind the lighting scheme.

 She remarks: "This is an extraordinary piece of public art, Head Above Water's powerful use of colour reminds us that mental health comes in many guises, and can be a story of hope, not despair."

 Steuart Padwick says: "Head Above Water is a symbol of hope.
 It needed to be big, powerful and prominent, a beacon of humanity caring for others.
 This is not my head or about my battles.
 This is for those who have or have had mental health issues.
 I want anybody and everybody to relate to it, to open a door perhaps."

 Jo Loughran, Director of Time to Change adds: "Located on the bustling South Bank, Head Above Water will be seen by millions, prompting contemplation and encouraging conversations about mental health.
 Sadly mental health problems are often confined to hushed conversations in quiet corners so we’re excited to support this project which proudly brings it into the light."

-The Head sculpture is a model of sustainable, smart design and build and sourced from PEFC certified Forests.
-It is made using Stora Enso precision engineered, cross-laminated timber panels, and to resolve the structure Steuart Padwick worked with structural engineering experts, Ramboll.
+The Head sculpture is a model of sustainable, smart design and build, and is sourced from PEFC certified forests.
+It is made using Stora Enso precision-engineered, cross-laminated timber panels, and to resolve the structure Steuart Padwick worked with structural engineering experts, Ramboll.